Automated Molecular Concept Generation and Labeling with Large Language Models: Related work

-\textbf{LLMs for Molecular Science.} GPT4Graph~\cite{guo2023gpt4graph} prompts LLMs to explain the format or to summarize a raw molecule graph input, where the graph is represented by the Graph Modelling Language (GML)~\cite{himsolt1997gml} or Graph Markup Language (GraphML)~\cite{brandes2013graph}.
+\textbf{LLMs for Molecular Science.} Recently, there are some benchmarking papers on LLMs for molecular science.
+GPT4Graph~\cite{guo2023gpt4graph} prompts LLMs to explain the format or to summarize a raw molecule graph input, where the graph is represented by the Graph Modelling Language (GML)~\cite{himsolt1997gml} or Graph Markup Language (GraphML)~\cite{brandes2013graph}.
 Graph-ToolFormer~\cite{zhang2023graph} lets LLMs generate API calls to use external graph reasoning tools, which can be applied to molecule function reasoning problems. \cite{guo2023can} studies solving molecular problems with LLMs ICL.
-We show our \method\ outperforms ICL and enjoys better explainability.
-Some other survey papers discussing the potential of LLMs for molecular science include: \cite{zhang2023artificial} from a scientific research perspective and \cite{jin2023large} from an LLM for graph perspective, and \cite{yu2024llasmol} for fine-tuning LLMs.
+We show \method\ outperforms ICL and enjoys better explainability.
+Some survey papers discussing LLMs' potential for molecular science include: \cite{zhang2023artificial} from a scientific research perspective and~\cite{jin2023large} from an LLM for graph perspective, and \cite{yu2024llasmol} for fine-tuning LLMs.